by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Beyond that, such laws will be expensive for already hard-pressed State budgets, considering that the States will surely have to defend them in court – probably unsuccessfully – against charges that they are unconstitutional.

-The law is obviously unenforceable, and it does not take away any privileges, rights, or opportunities for pedophiles than already existed.
+The law is obviously unenforceable, and it does not take away any privileges, rights, or opportunities for pedophiles than those that already existed.
 Moreover, it does not add to anyone’s safety, but in fact creates a more dangerous situation for trans women (and, to a lesser extent, trans men, by adding government approval to their denigration).

 If such laws are unenforceable and ineffective, what is the purpose of them?
 Why pass an unenforceable, ineffective law that does nothing to eliminate opportunities for one kind of crime while it enhances opportunities for another kind of crime?

 The answer, of course, is that when it comes to such laws, it’s not about bathrooms.
-It’s not about bathrooms any more than Jim Crow laws were about bathrooms – or drinking fountains, swimming pools, or bus seats.
+It’s not about bathrooms any more than Jim Crow laws were about bathrooms – or drinking fountains, swimming pools, and bus seats.
 It’s about demeaning a certain class of people by the imposition of official opprobrium.
 It’s about the majority imposing its will on the minority just because they can.
 It’s about a last-ditch, rear-guard holding action by the heirs of the segregationists to prevent progress in equality, understanding, and tolerance.

 It is a sad commentary on American governance that, while children are being poisoned by the water they drink, while the deterioration of roads and bridges endangers everyone, while needed government services are slashed to the point that basic public needs are not satisfied, State legislators have chosen to score culture-war points by wasting time, money, and opportunity on worthless gestures that serve only to distract attention from their failures.